 If you have 30 minutes to spare and you’re nearby, this is a fun museum to have a look at.
 There are no stories to be told but I enjoyed the displays.
 The majority of the toys are from the USA, Japan, and Germany dated from 1900 – 1980.
 The displays themselves are well presented and there are plenty of faces you’ll recognize such as Bugs Bunny, Marilyn Monroe, Popeye, and the ever-present Mickey Mouse along with a bunch of others fitting the stereotypes of their relevant countries and eras.

 How To Get There: The museum is located by the Marina and costs 6 TL according to the sign.
 For some reason, they charged me 3.50 TL.

 Alternative Museum: The Antalya Museum is massive and takes you deep into the history of the area.
 Based on the ratings of TripAdvisor and Google it must be great, but I heard otherwise from two people who visited.
 They both said the storytelling inside the museum was lacking and found themselves leaving sooner than expected.

 Perge Ancient Ruins

-How To Get There: Perge are located out past the airport, but are easily reached via the tram.
+How To Get There: Perge is located out past the airport but is easily reached via the tram.
 Get off at the stop Aksu (towards Expo) and walk the 10 – 15 minutes from there.

 Alternative: Termessos is another popular Ancient City close to Antalya.
 Both of them consistently get rave reviews.
 You can’t go wrong either way.